-David Kerley is a correspondent for ABC News based in Washington, DC.
+David Kerley is the Senior Transportation Correspondent for ABC News based in Washington, DC.
 Kerley, who joined the network in 2004, contributes regularly to all ABC News...Read More »

 Prior to joining ABC, Kerley spent more than 20 years anchoring and reporting in several cities.
-Most recently he was the primary anchor at WBBM-TV in Chicago, where he covered breaking news, including the terrorist attacks of September 11th and the 1999 Chicago blizzard.
+Most recently he was the primary anchor at WBBM-TV in Chicago, where he covered breaking news, including the terrorist attacks of September 11 and the 1999 Chicago blizzard.

 Before his work in Chicago, Kerley worked for stations in Seattle, Boise and Santa Maria, California.
 He received a bachelor of science in journalism from California Polytechnic State University, San Luis Obispo.
 A native of Southern California, Kerley and his wife, Janet, have two children.

 « Read Less